Welcome to Eastover

 - Major Roads and Interstates – Randolph and Providence Roads form much of the border of the Eastover community.
 It is a quick drive from Interstate 77 and Andrew Jackson Highway and within a half-hour drive or Interstates 85 and 485.

 - SouthPark Mall – SouthPark Mall is one of the most upscale shopping destinations in the Southeast and one of the most profitable malls in the United States.
 It is just 3 miles from Eastover.
-Stores here include Macy’s, Nordstrom, Neiman Marcus, Belk, Apple, American Girl, Kate Spade, Tiffany & Co., Hermes, Burberry, Louis Vuitton, and more.
+Stores here include Macy’s, Nordstrom, Neiman Marcus, Belk, Apple, American Girl, Kate Spade, Tiffany & Co., Pottery Barn, Burberry, Louis Vuitton, and more.

 - Harris Teeter – Eastover has its very own Harris Teeter supermarket right inside the neighborhood.
 A few small shops and restaurants surround it.